Bluebeam User Group Meetings Go Virtual

 With COVID-19 halting in-person gatherings and events, Bluebeam’s passionate user community isn’t missing a beat—in fact, it’s taking BUG meetings to a new level entirely

-Last month 48 members of the Kansas City Bluebeam User Group (BUG) attended its usual gathering.
+In April, 48 members of the Kansas City Bluebeam User Group (BUG) attended its usual gathering.
 Chatter filled the room leading up to the meeting’s formal presentation, as members caught up with one another on matters both personal and professional.

 Hoefer Wysocki’s Tina Haskins quieted the crowd as she began her presentation on sets, spaces and hyperlinks in Bluebeam Revu.
 As usual, members listened intently during the presentation, occasionally offering questions and comments.

 At the end of the meeting, announcements were made and members quietly went on their way.
 They would likely see one another again at the next KCBUG meeting.

 Except, this time, instead of embarking on an evening commute home after a long workday, these KCBUG members actually went back to work.

 It was, after all, just past 1 p.m. local time.
 The members were already in their offices, which for the past month or so had also served as their homes.
 Many of them had a post-lunch round of homeschooling, pet and family care also on tap.

 The BUG meeting was entirely virtual, during lunch, over video conferencing.

 Due to the COVID-19 global pandemic, BUG meetings have gone virtual.

 The KCBUG meeting came after other virtual meetings in New York City and Austin in March and April.
 Additional meetings in Denver, San Diego and Portland later in April followed.
 Many upcoming BUG meetings around the world will also be virtual.